 You can buy sourdough starter, but it is easy to make – just don’t be put off by almost a week’s worth of waiting until it is ready to use.
 Once made, it will keep almost indefinitely if well looked after.

-The starter I mainly use is almost a decade old and keeps well in the fridge, feeding it up to a couple of times a week.
+The starter I mainly use is many years old and keeps well in the fridge, feeding it up to a couple of times a week.

 – Making a starter from scratch: